nyctaper Recordings

 Four-Track Digital Master Recording

-Recorded Balcony Railing
+Recorded at Balcony Railing

 Neumann KM-150s + DPA 4021’s > Edirol R-44 (Oade Concert Mod) > 2x 24bit 48kHz wav files > Soundforge (level adjustments, mixdown, set fades) > CDWave 1.95 (tracking) > Flac Frontend (level 7, align sector boundaries) > flac